Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: A hero to many who aspire to the perfect feather flip.

-— Farrah Fawcett (born Ferrah Fawcett, 1947-2009) was a US actress and model best known for her role on the first season of Charlie’s Angels (1976-1981).
-Her voluminous, feathered hairstyle–known as the “Farrah flip” or simply “Farrah hair”–became an international trend, influencing women’s hairstyles through the 1980s.
+• Farrah Fawcett (born Ferrah Fawcett, 1947-2009) was a US actor and model best known for her role on the first season of crime drama series Charlie’s Angels (1976-1981).
+Her voluminous, feathered hairstyle – known as the “Farrah flip” or simply “Farrah hair” – became an international trend, influencing women’s hairstyles through the 1980s.

 LORELAI: So, now tell me, why Miss Lemonhead today?

-— Lemonhead is a US brand of sour candy produced by the Ferrara Candy Company.
-The Lemonhead logo and mascot is a boy with a literal lemon head–a sideways lemon with hair, a smiling face, and a bow tie.
-The tapered ends of the lemon somewhat resemble ears.
+• Lemonhead is a US brand of sour candy produced by the Ferrara Candy Company since 1962.
+The Lemonhead logo and mascot is a boy with a literal lemon head: a sideways lemon, the tapered ends somewhat resembling ears, with hair, a smiling face, and a bow tie.

 LORELAI: Maybe we should really embrace the whole tulle thing.
 Go totally modern Cinderella.

-— The folk tale “Cinderella” has existed in various forms around the world since ancient times, but I’m guessing that Lorelai is alluding to the full-skirted silver-blue gown worn by the title character in Disney’s animated musical fantasy film Cinderella (1950).
+• The folk tale “Cinderella” has existed in various forms around the world since ancient times, but I’m guessing Lorelai is alluding to the full-skirted, silver-blue gown worn by the title character in Disney’s animated musical adaptation Cinderella (1950).

-— The story of Rhodopis (Greek: Ῥοδῶπις), a Greek slave girl who marries the king of Egypt, is believed to be the earliest known variant of the Cinderella story.
-It was recounted by the Greek geographer and historian Strabo between 7 BC and AD 23.
+• The story of Rhodopis (Greek: Ῥοδῶπις), an enslaved Greek girl who marries the king of Egypt, is believed to be the earliest known variant of the Cinderella story.
+It was recounted by the Greek geographer and historian Strabo between 7 BCE and 23 CE.
 Popular later versions include the French Cendrillon, ou la petite pantoufle de verre (English: Cinderella; or, The Little Glass Slipper), written by Charles Perrault in 1697, and the German “Aschenputtel” (English: “Cinderella”), from the 1812 Grimms’ Fairy Tales by the Brothers Grimm.

 LORELAI: Oh, yeah.
 You walk into Denny’s before five, you’ve got yourself a discount.